es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 The dependencies portConfigs and bitfileConfigs are the ones defined above.
 You also need the dependency to the [serial_test.py script](../scripts/serial_test.py).

-Again, do a bazel sync for synchronising the python scripts.
+Again, do a bazel sync for synchronising the python scripts and remember to check for the DIP-Switches like explained in the [Getting Started Guide](GettingStartedGuide.md) Hardware section.

 For uploading your bitfile you first have to build and run our [main.c](../app/main.c) or your own implementation when it implements the flashing of Bitfiles.
 Otherwise use the main to flash the Bitfile and then uplaod your own Implementation again.